 - First Aid Kit.
 Purchase an over-the-counter first aid kit or make your own.
 The kit should include sterile adhesive bandages in assorted sizes, sterile gauze pads, hypoallergenic adhesive tape, scissors, tweezers, needles, moistened towelettes, bottle or antiseptic spray or hydrogen peroxide, thermometer, wooden applicator sticks, petroleum jelly or other lubricant, assorted sizes of safety pins, cleansing agent- bar or liquid soap, latex gloves, aspirin or non-aspirin pain reliever, anti-diarrhea medication, antacid, laxative, eye wash and rubbing alcohol.
 Remember to store a supply of daily prescription medications, if necessary.

 - Sanitary Supplies.
-Stock an adequate supply of toilet paper, soap or antibacterial hand gel, feminine supplies, personal hygiene items, plastic garbage bags and ties, plastic bucket with tight lid, disinfectant and household chlorine bleach.
+Stock an adequate supply of toilet paper, soap or antibacterial hand gel, feminine supplies, personal hygiene items, plastic garbage bags and ties, plastic bucket with a tight lid, disinfectant and household chlorine bleach.

 - Special Items.
 Remember special items for infants, elderly or disabled family members.
 For infants and young children keep baby food, canned milk, formula and disposable diapers handy.
 Consider keeping a few different toys handy as well.
 The novelty of a new toy may distract and quiet a frightened or tired child.
 Be sure to make arrangements for elderly and disabled family members if they require electricity for medical equipment.

 - Fire Extinguisher.
-Have a UL listed fire extinguisher labeled for class A, B and C fires, for use on ordinary combustibles, flammable liquids and electrical fires.
+Have a UL listed fire extinguisher labeled for class A, B, and C fires, for use on ordinary combustibles, flammable liquids, and electrical fires.
 Be sure everyone knows how to use it.

 - Phone.
 Cordless phones will not work without power.
-Have a cellular phone or phone that uses a land line in case of an emergency and to report an outage.
+Have a cellular phone or phone that uses a landline in case of an emergency and to report an outage.